brsdnmzklc/delivero-clone/README.md

 # Deliveroo Clone

 This project is a clone of the Deliveroo app.
-The technologies used include React Native, Sanity React Navigation, NativeWind, and Redux.
+The technologies used include React Native, Sanity ,React Navigation, NativeWind, and Redux.

 ## How to Run